AGRICULTURE & STEWARDSHIP:

-Wildlife can be very useful when creating pest control strategies.
-Because so many wildlife feed on common agricultural pests (eg mice, gophers, or starlings) allowing some wildlife and wildlife habitat to persist on the farm can actually help reduce pest control costs as these beneficial predators naturally reduce pest numbers.
+Some wildlife can be very helpful when creating pest control strategies.
+Because so many predators feed on common agricultural pests (eg mice, gophers, or starlings), allowing some wildlife and wildlife habitat to persist on the farm can actually help reduce pest control costs as these beneficial predators naturally reduce pest numbers.

 Swallows, bats, and predatory insects will help control insect populations, while snakes, birds of prey (like owls and hawks), and mammals (like badgers and bobcats) all eat significant numbers of rodents each week.
 Retaining natural areas on the farm will help ensure these helpful predators have nearby habitat to call home.

 When a pest like a mouse or rate eats rodenticide (rat poison), it first becomes sick and sluggish before dying a few days later.
 This makes it more likely to be caught by a predator, and if a predator eats a poisoned rodent it is very likely to become poisoned itself.
 This is a particular problem in the spring,when many predators like owls and badgers are bringing prey home to their families.
 In these cases, a single poisoned rat could kill an entire family of 5 owls in one sitting.

-In addition to wild predators, rodenticides also pose a huge risk to pet dogs and cats, and even livestock, depending on how and where bait stations are set up.
-It is important to try and exhaust other non-chemical methods for pest control before resorting to poisons but if they can't be avoided, use first generation poisons (e.g. coumateralyl, warfarin) instead of second-generation poisons (brodifacoum, difethiolone, bromadiolone), as second-generation poisons are substantially more dangerous to wildlife and pets.
+In addition to endagering wild predators, rodenticides also pose a huge risk to pet dogs, cats, and sometimes even livestock, depending on how and where bait stations are set up.
+It is important to try and exhaust several other non-chemical methods for pest control before resorting to poisons.
+If they absolutely cannot be avoided, be sure to use 'first generation' poisons (e.g. coumateralyl, warfarin) instead of 'second-generation' poisons (brodifacoum, difethiolone, bromadiolone), as the second-generation poisons are substantially more lethal and risky to wildlife and pets.